KubeKode/kubekode-blogs-backup/clpfot8gp000308js12lcb514.md

         stage('Deploy to Production') {
             when {
-                // Deploy to production only if the build is successful and on the main branch expression { currentBuild.resultIsBetterOrEqualTo('SUCCESS') }
+         // Deploy to production only if build is successful and on the main branch expression { currentBuild.resultIsBetterOrEqualTo('SUCCESS') }
             }
             steps {